kyunwang/arquaponics/README.md

 There will be a companion website, where you can see all the data and the explanation of the data.
 This is for the user who wants to look back and ponder on the amazing things De Ceuvel does.

 ## Story
 What De Ceuvel does is making self made bio energy from plants and that energy will be needed to make some produce.
 That produce is used for the café.
+They make use of an aquaponics system and a joint 'self sufficient' energy producing and sharing system.

 ## User Stories/Stakeholders
 > As space&matter (a partner) I would want to know how De Ceuvel is doing on generating energy and how much it's sustainable energy is presented.